 To begin, you need to set up a virtual host on your Uyuni Server.
-You can then set up autoinstallation using AutoYaST or Kickstart for future virtual hosts, and for virtual guests.
+You can then set up autoinstallation using AutoYaST or Kickstart for additional virtual hosts and for virtual guests.

-This section also includes information about administering your virtual guests after they have been installed.
+This section also includes information about administering virtual guests after they have been installed.